Joshua de Guzman

 Gemini 2.5 Pro

 Gemini 2.5 Pro provides a solid foundation.
 It correctly uses Flexbox and Grid utils.
-However, the look and feel reminded me the older versions of the admin dashboard layouts I used to build with Boostrap.
-Last, the interactivity with the sidebar is basic and occupies the entire screen when expanded on mobile view.
+However, the look and feel reminded me of the admin dashboard layouts I used to build with Bootstrap.
+Last, the sidebar looks basic, and it occupies the entire screen when expanded on mobile, meaning you can't close it by tapping outside the drawer.

 Gemini 3 Pro

-Winner: Gemini 3 Pro for producing a more responsive, structured, scalable, and modern layouts.
+Winner: Gemini 3 Pro for producing a more responsive, structured, scalable, and modern layout.

 2. Components

-Next, let's task the LLM models with creating a reusable "Pricing Card" component, which is a common component used in web apps that integrates with subscription services in exchange for unlocking premium features.
+In this test, we'll task the LLM models with creating a reusable "Pricing Card" component, commonly used in web apps that integrate with subscription services to unlock premium features.

 Prompt